To Chew or Not to Chew? That is the Question!

 What else can we add to a bunny’s diet and enrichment schedule for chewing?
 Grass mats, natural willow balls, untreated pine cones, sisal rope, bamboo cane, coconut shell, and even cardboard and paper can be used as chew toys.
 These do not promote as much horizontal chewing but do help curb boredom.
 Natural sticks and twigs are ideal and free.
 Rabbits can chew apple, birch, maple, pear, blackberry, fir, hawthorn trees, hazel, spruce, raspberry.
 Make sure you cut them from a living tree and wash and dry them.

 You can put the sticks in paper towel rolls or through cardboard boxes to make homemade toys, hide them on different levels of cages or play area to promote investigation and even hang above them from cage bars to promote reaching and stretching.
 You could consider hiding them in a box of clean dirt if your bunny is a digger.

 Negative reinforcement or punishment for chewing is never recommended.
-Redirection and offering appropriate toys and busy work really seems to be the key for promoting appropriate chewing.
-Positive reinforcement such as petting, praise and or a tiny piece of fruit treat while they are chewing the right stuff is the best way to continue good behavior.
+Redirection and offering appropriate toys and busy work really seem to be the key to promoting appropriate chewing.
+Positive reinforcement such as petting, praise and or a tiny piece of fruit treat, while they are chewing the right stuff, is the best way to continue good behavior.